In 1075 Emma de Gauder held this castle against the king

 the ledgers in the castle yet-to-come.

-died by sword or fatigue just as men did,
+die by sword or fatigue just as men do,

 but God gave them a constitution less